aldolammel/Arma-3-Controlled-Spawn-And-Waypoints-Randomizr-Script/README.md

 __

 ## CHANGELONG

+**Oct, 14th 2022 | v2.6**
+- New > Now you also can customize the vest and backpack of each faction spawned throught the CSWR Script;
+- New > Vehicles with turrets spawned by CSWR, when damaged, its gunners never leave the vehicle, staying in combat until the death;
+- New > All units and vehicles spawned by CSWR now are editable by Zeus in-game when Zeus is allowed in the mission;
+- Documentation has been updated.

 **Aug, 10th 2022 | v2.5**
 - Now it's possible to customize the loadout for each spawned faction;